Mumumu4/furigana4epub/README.md

   -e EXTENSION, --extension EXTENSION
                         File extension to filter by(default:.epub) -r, --recursive       Search through subfolders
-  -d, --em              Covert <ruby> dot to html <em> tag before adding
-                        furigana
-  -p, --rp              Do not add ruby <rp> tag to provide fall-back
-                        parentheses for browsers that do not support display of ruby annotations
+  -b, --blod              Covert <ruby> dot to html <b> tag before adding furigana -p, --rp              Do not add ruby <rp> tag to provide fall-back parentheses for browsers that do not support display of ruby annotations
   -q, --quiet           Be quiet
 ```
 ### Note for Kindle